Will-Rooney/cseventgenerator/README.md

+# Event Generator (AWS Simulator)
+**Will Rooney | Matthew King | Cecil Hutchings**

+&nbsp;&nbsp;&nbsp;&nbsp;The Cisco Dynamic RevProxy team’s Event Generator simulates the data AWS (Amazon-Web-Services) is configured to send (See.
+AWS_CloudWatch_Instance_Monitoring_Guide.pdf).
+These events consist of ‘Run’ and ‘Terminate’ calls on instances running on AWS.
+To simulate such events, the Event Generator sends HTTP requests with sample event data.

+&nbsp;&nbsp;&nbsp;&nbsp;The instances and event data used in the software are derived statically for simulation purposes (typically this data would be dynamically created on AWS).
+The Event Generator sends HTTP requests to a server that simulates Cisco’s Dynamic Reverse Proxy.
+Run statuses for each instance are displayed and synchronization techniques are used between the server and the event generator to keep them up to date.

+# React
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>